 Free Online Financial Wellness Resources to Support your Employees

-Employee well-being is one of the critical factors driving business success, and employers have been giving it more focus since Covid-19 became a part of our life.
-With wellness having many different facets, it’s predicted that 2021 will be the year of financial wellness.
+Employee well-being is one of the critical factors driving employee success, and employers have been giving it more focus since Covid-19 became a part of our lives.
+Wellness has many different facets.
+With economic uncertainty in the air, 2023 may very well be the year of financial wellness.

-For so many people, Covid-19 is continuing to have an adverse impact on their finances and causing people not to be able to meet their financial obligations.
+For so many people, Covid-19 is continuing to have an adverse impact on their finances.
+Many find themselves struggling to meet their financial obligations.
 According to PwC’s 2020 Annual Employee Financial Survey Report, 54% of employees stated that financial challenges are the primary cause of their stress.
 And the MetLife Annual U.S. Employee Benefit Trends 2020 Study shows that 52% of employees are more concerned with their financial health than their physical, mental, and social health.

 Often when organizations look to improve the financial wellness of employees, they immediately focus on benefits.
-However, there is more you can do for your employees.
-Employers need to take a holistic approach to financial wellness and help employees improve their financial literacy and apply their financial knowledge and skills into practice.
-Employees with a high-level financial well-being will not have financial stress which impacts their productivity, and they will have the confidence to successfully manage their finances.
+However, there is more you can do for your people.
+Employers need to take a holistic approach to financial wellness by helping individuals improve their financial literacy and then empowering them to put their new knowledge into action .
+When people have a high-level of financial well-being, one of the most distracting life stressors has been removed.
+That means better productivity, better focus, better confidence..

-Below, we have compiled a variety of free financial wellness resources available online for you to support your employees’ financial well-being and help them in the long run.
+Below, we have compiled a variety of free financial wellness resources that are available online for you to support your employees’ financial well-being.

 CFPB has various financial well-being resources.
 They provide a guide specifically designed to help employers of all sizes implement a workplace financial wellness program that gives their employees the knowledge, skills, tools, and resources they can use to improve their financial well-being.
 They also have a financial well-being questionnaire which gives you a score after you answer the questions and allows you to compare your financial well-being score to other adults in the United States.